Neuroscience in YBRI spans research into molecular mechanisms to behaviour of the whole organism, while also embracing patient-based studies.

 With strengths in diseases and disorders including; dementia, motor neuron disease, Parkinson’s Disease, macular degeneration and amblyopia, congenital visual and hearing loss, neurodevelopmental disorders and mental health.

 Sensorimotor Neuroscience at York explores the neural mechanisms of human vision and visual deficits by examining atypical development and age-related disease of the visual system.
-Key areas of investigation are age-related macular degeneration (AMD) (Morland), binocular vision (Baker), how neural mechanisms respond to sensory loss (visual or auditory) (Basler) and how sensory systems integrate different sources of information to produce a coherent perception of the world (Wade, Evans, K).
+Key areas of investigation are age-related macular degeneration (AMD) (Morland and Gale), binocular vision (Baker), how neural mechanisms respond to sensory loss (visual or auditory) (Baseler) and how sensory systems integrate different sources of information to produce a coherent perception of the world (Wade, Evans, K).

 Cognitive neuroscience has a particular focus on the role of sleep in emotional memory regulation and mental health (Cairney), memory consolidation (Gaskell), and how the brain remembers information over long periods of time (long-term memory formation) (Horner).
 This research utilises York’s state-of-the-art sleeping laboratory.
 Supporting our understanding in long-term memory formation is research into synaptic activity-dependent regulation of gene expression in cultured neurons from the rodent hippocampus, which is a region of the brain important for long-term memory formation (Chawla).

-Other areas of interest are development of mathematical cognition (Göbel) and acquisition of language (semantic memory processing) (Gaskell, Hartley), prediction of individual differences in learning through the study of developmental disorders (dyslexia) (Henderson), language and communication problems (Hobson) and the decline of memory and language in patients with semantic impairments such as dementia (Jefferies, Hartley).
+Other areas of interest, that overlap with the area of neuroscience of the lifespan, are development of mathematical cognition (Göbel) and acquisition of language (semantic memory processing) (Gaskell, Hartley), prediction of individual differences in learning through the study of developmental disorders (dyslexia) (Henderson), language and communication problems (Hobson) and the decline of memory and language in patients with semantic impairments such as dementia (Jefferies, Hartley and Jackson).

 Emotional development and regulation is key to healthy mental health.
 Early social and emotional development, particularly how infants and toddlers develop the ability to resonate empathically with others is studied (Geangu).
+Adolescent mental wellbeing (Pike) and disorders such as schizophrenia (Humpston) that is frequently first observed in young adulthood are also strengths.
 This is complemented by the research taking place to better understand, diagnose and treat common mental disorders at the interface of somatic symptoms (van der Feltz - Cornelis).